venatrix/openshift-pipeline/README.md

 To create a deployment configuration in the `stage` project that points to the image from development project, create a service and route:

+From cli `oc project stage`
 To check the `<<RegistryServiceIP>>` :- project `dev` > builds > images - docker repo
 ```
 oc create deploymentconfig myapp --image=<<RegistryServiceIP>>:5000/dev/myapp:promote
 ```
+Create service and route
 ```
 oc expose dc myapp --port=8080
 oc expose svc myapp